PREP BASKETBALL: Exira-EHK sweeps by ACGC

 After a quick time out, The Chargers attempt to tie again for a chance at overtime, but with a missed frantic shot by ACGC the Spartans took the win with a final score of 61-59.

-The Spartans improved to 7-2.
+The Spartans improved to 7-2, behind Cash Emgarten’s game-high 18 points.
 Brock Littler had a team-high 16 points to lead the Chargers (7-3).
 Miles Kading added 11 points and seven rebounds.